thohenadl/TSMDforUILogs/README.md

 The instruction given to the auther is stored in the **logs/Banking/** folder: [Real World Accounts Payable Instruction](logs/Banking/RealWorldProcessInstruction.pdf)
 The generated UI logs (SmartRPA/Tockler) are available in the same folder.
 The logs are anonymized to not reflect any author data.

+## Additional notebooks: encodingAnalysis.ipynb & smartRPA-2-ActionLogger.ipynb

+These repositories were used for generic research and ideation.

+**encodingAnalysis.ipynb** was used to test different encoding methods and present the differences identified.
+**smartRPA-2-ActionLogger.ipynb** was used to transform the baseline data into the formats required for comparing our approach with Agostinelli et als. and Leno et als. approaches.